 "Due to affordable labour and embedded growth potential, Romania continued to be an attractive destination for logistics and manufacturing, and the market delivered another strong performance in 2021.
 Access to capital, speed of execution and permitted land bank are key factors to unlock growth opportunities."
-Avison Young
+Avison Young supply of high-quality, sustainable industrial and logistics space per capita, suggests the potential for strong growth in the years to come.
+Bucharest, Europe's fifth largest city, continues to see occupier demand surpassing delivered space, with the western side of the city becoming an established regional hub attracting new e-commerce occupiers in particular.

-Romania, one of the fastest-growing economies in the European Union, is the second-largest country in CEE and benefits from a strong geo-strategic location at the crossroads of three important markets-the European Union, the CIS states and the Middle East-and is crossed by three important pan-European transportation corridors.
-Its strategic location, along with the relatively low level of supply of high-quality, sustainable industrial and logistics space per capita, suggests the potential for strong growth in the years to come.
-Bucharest, Europe's fifth-largest city, continues to see occupier demand surpassing delivered space, with the western side of the city becoming an established regional hub attracting new e-commerce occupiers in particular.
+Romania, one of the fastest-growing economies in the European Union, is the second-largest country in CEE and benefits from a strong geostrategic location at the crossroads of three important markets-the European Union, the CIS states and the Middle East-and is crossed by three important pan-European transportation corridors.
+Its strategic location, along with the relatively low level of